 Scripture: 1 John 5, Hebrews 4

 Ok, so we’re hopefully on the same page about prayer.
-Given our role as God’s children – and in intimate relationship with Him – prayer has staggering implications on our marriages!
+Given our role as God’s children – and in an intimate relationship with Him – prayer has staggering implications on our marriages!
 So how should I pray for Selena?
 How should you pray for your spouse?

 5 Specific Ways to Pray Intentionally for Your Spouse

 As I’ve stated before, I’m not exactly a black-belt in praying.
 Selena is much better at it than I am—she’s a great communicator and I tend to under-communicate.
 She’s even written about 10 Ways to Pray for Your Husband (I love that woman so much…!)

 I’ve found it helpful to follow a logical progression for how I cover my bride with prayer.
 I like to start inside and work outward.
 As you pray for your spouse, make sure to pray for:

 1: Their Heart

 I don’t mean their physical heart, but their general softness of heart toward God and the Holy Spirit.
 Pray that they will be receptive to conviction (teachable); that they would continue to hear God and respond.
 Also pray that they would be refreshed by God – being constantly given new joy, hope, peace, and love.
-Ask God to protect their heart from attacks and temptation (Matt 6).
+Ask God to protect their heart from attacks and temptation (Matthew 6).

 Just knowing that Selena covers me in prayer for my purity of heart (lust, financial idols, stress, etc) gives me great confidence that she’s in my corner, fighting for me.

 2: Their Mind

 Wisdom and discernment.
 God has given us these incredible organs called “brains”.
 We can think, reason, and decide.
 Everyone makes decisions all day every day; pray that your spouse makes wise decisions big and small.
 Pray that they have a renewed mind, one that perceives and considers choices through God’s lens.

 It could be said that the mind sees options and outcomes, but the heart chooses the right one (see #1 above).
 Pray for your spouse to have clarity of thought and focus as they go about their day—whatever task they’re putting their hands to, may it be completed wisely and diligently!